- Who may use the libraries?

 See also How do I request materials?

-A. MoMA library Manhattan Enter on Fifty-fourth Street and check in with the receptionist.
+A. Enter on 54 Street and check in with the receptionist.
 Check coats, bags, and cases in the lockers provided.
 Plastic bags are supplied to carry materials to and from the reading room.

 You will receive an elevator pass.
 In the elevator, hold the pass in front of the small black window below the elevator buttons.
 When the light turns green, press 6.
 Remember to return the pass when you leave.